Comparisons

 - a local MCP server

-- an experimental local IO surface for app-facing provider options
+- an experimental local IO surface for provider options in apps

-- a way for a primary agent to ask other installed local agents for help
+- a way for a primary agent to request help from other installed local agents

 - a runner for real local agent CLIs, not only raw model APIs

-- a visible trace of child task IDs, status, stdout, stderr, failures, final answers, and terminal run history
+- a visible trace of child task identifiers (IDs), status, standard output, standard error, failures, final answers, and terminal run history

 - a preflight budget estimate and local limit check before expensive runs

-- a model-led Compare workflow over successful outputs
+- a model-led Compare workflow where the Judge maps successful outputs and the Result Advisor recommends an answer

 - a native Agent Skills bridge for harnesses that support